alondramora/bday-spotlight/README.md

 - Displays a "spotlight" highlighting a person's name, age, and birthday.

 🚀 Optimizations:
-- Add styling and additional information to the Spotlight component
+- Add styling and additional information to the Spotlight component.
-- Tie in a database to store birthdays rather than using a hard coded array of the data
+- Tie in a database to store birthdays rather than using a hard coded array of the data.

 ## Technologies Used
 - [Vite.js](https://vitejs.dev/) - A blazing fast frontend build tool.